-Due to the nature of Qiling Framework design, operational system API and posix syscalls will always be lacking behind real kernel.
-We covered around 40% of Windows API and Linux based syscall and unknown coverage on UEFI.
+Due to the nature of Qiling Framework design, operating system API and posix syscalls will always be "missing" compare to real kernel.
+We covered around 40% of Windows API, Linux based syscall and unknown amount of coverage on UEFI.
 This will be a continuous and never-ending job and help from community is highly appreciated.
-We hope for more contributors in helping on API or syscall implementation, either adding or maintaining them.
+We hope for more contributors to help on API or syscall implementation, either adding or maintaining them.

 Our job is to make syscall or API as close to kernel as possible.
-But there are times, we just do not follow them 100%.
-For example, pid, uid, mprotect related syscall are just a quick feedback and write into a appropriate register.
+But there are times, not 100% emulating the kernel is just fine too.
+For example, pid, uid, mprotect related syscall are just a quick return value and write into a appropriate register.

 We split the posix/syscall.py file into multiple files in posix/syscall directory.
 Seperation of syscall should follow its header, which is defined in the syscall function.